• Home

 filler@godaddy.com

-I’m Esther Walker — a former senior global leader in one of the world’s most complex and extractive industries, where I spent a decade operating at the highest levels of commercial, operational, and governance responsibility.
+I’m Esther Walker — a former senior global leader within one of the world’s most complex and highly regulated industries, where I spent just under a decade operating at the highest levels of commercial, operational, and governance responsibility.

 At the age of 32, I was headhunted into the oil and gas sector to lead a failing global operation.